-The Sonoma Valley County Sanitation District (SVCSD) Sewer Trunk Main Replacement Project is a multi-year project that will replace the existing sewer trunk main pipeline that services the City of Sonoma and the unincorporated areas of Agua Caliente, Boyes Hot Springs, Eldridge, Fetters Hot Springs, Glen Ellen, Schellville, Telemec, and Vineburg.
+The Sonoma Valley County Sanitation District (SVCSD) Sewer Trunk Main Replacement Project is a multi-year project that will replace the existing sewer trunk pipeline that services the City of Sonoma and the unincorporated areas of Agua Caliente, Boyes Hot Springs, Eldridge, Fetters Hot Springs, Glen Ellen, Schellville, Telemec, and Vineburg.
 Construction on the next phase of the multi-year replacement project is set to begin this year.
-This next phase of the sewer trunk main replacement project is known as Phase 5A.
+This next phase of the sewer trunk main replacement project is known as Phase 5B and will be completed in two separate sections.

-After Phase 5A is completed, close to 33,000 linear feet of sewer trunk main will have been constructed since the first replacement project in 2003.
+After Phase 5B (Johson Avenue) project is completed, close to 33,600 linear feet of sewer trunk main will have been constructed since the first replacement project in 2003.

-Phase 5A is expected to begin in June 2024.
-Construction activities will begin at the north end of Happy Lane and will progress northward along the construction path indicated on the map provided.
+Phase 5B (Johnson Avenue) is expected to begin in July 2026.
+Construction activities will begin near the intersection of Johnson Avenue and Lichtenberg Avenue and progress northward along the construction path indicated on the map.

 Project work hours are Monday through Friday 7 am to 7 pm, excluding holidays.

 If you live or have a business along the corridor, the construction may create additional noise, dust, and cause some traffic disruptions.
-See the map on the reverse of this page to see the path that the Phase 5A project will be taking.
+See the map for Phase 5B (Johnson Avenue) project limits.
 We will make every effort to minimize any traffic delays or detours.
 The project will not affect sewer service.

 Reach 4A: From the intersection of 6th Street West and Studley Street, continue north to Highway 12, continue north along State Highway 12, and continue west and north along Highway 12, ending in Ramon Street.